 Tahirih works as a private voice teacher and teaches for the Regent Park School of Music as an assistant choral director and piano instructor.
 She is also the new director of the Toronto World Unity Choir.
 Tahirih graduated with great distinction from the University of Regina with a double major in Vocal Performance and Music History and in 2009 received the Luther Medal of Distinction Award.

-On Friday, May 27, 2016 at 7 pm presented our 3rd annual commemorative fundraising concert Celebrate with Song, again featuring our choir and resident musicians.
+On Friday, May 27, 2016 we presented our 3rd annual commemorative fundraising concert Celebrate with Song, again featuring our Adult Choir and Resident Musicians.

-On Sunday, March 9, 2014 at 2 pm our resident musicians and choir director, in the septet Seventh, performed a fundraising concert featuring popular pieces from services as well as selections from each musician’s unique repertoire, spanning jazz, classical, opera, musical theatre and much more.
+On Sunday, March 9, 2014 our Resident Musicians and Choir Director, in the septet Seventh, performed a fundraising concert featuring popular pieces from services as well as selections from each musician’s unique repertoire, spanning jazz, classical, opera, musical theatre and much more.

 On Saturday, May 7, 2011 we presented our third annual Choral Extravaganza of area UU choirs in concert, this year featuring more than 100 choristers from the following southern Ontario Unitarian-Universalist choirs: